red-hat-storage/cockpit-ceph-installer/README.md

 # cockpit-ceph-installer
-This project aims to provide a simple means to deploy a Ceph cluster by 'teaming up' with the ansible-runner and runner-service projects.
-The goal is to use the cockpit UI to gather all the settings necessary to drive a ceph-ansible playbook to install your Ceph cluster.
-It also uses the ceph-check-role ansible module to handle the validation of role against host configuration.
+This project aims to provide a simple means to deploy a Ceph cluster by 'teaming up' with the [ansible-runner](https://github.com/ansible/ansible-runner) and [ansible-runner-service](https://github.com/ansible/ansible-runner-service) projects.
+The aim of the project is to use the cockpit UI to validate the intended hosts are suitable for Ceph, and drive the complete ansible installation using [ceph-ansible.](https://github.com/ceph/ceph-ansible)

 ## Project Status
 The plugin currently
-- creates the ansible inventory file (including hosts_vars and groups_vars)
 - supports different Ceph versions, bluestore and filestore, encrypted/non-encrypted
-- for a Nautilus target, a metrics hosts is required for full prometheus/grafana support
+- for a Nautilus target, a separate metrics hosts is required.
+This host provides full prometheus/grafana integration within the Ceph UI
 - probes and validates candidate hosts against their intended Ceph role(s)
-- presents ans selects available networks for the public, cluster and S3 networks
+- presents and selects available networks for the public, cluster, S3 and iSCSI networks
 - provides a review of the selections made
 - configuration options selected are committed to standard yml format ansible files (host & group vars)
-- initiates the ceph-ansible playbook and monitor progress
+- initiates the ceph-ansible playbook and monitors progress
 - any deployment errors are shown in the UI
 - following a Nautilus based deployment, the user may click a link to go straight to Ceph's web management console
 - allows environment defaults to be overridden from `var/lib/cockpit/ceph-installer/defaults.json`
-- supported roles: mons (inc mgrs), mds, osds, rgws and iscsi gateways
+- supported roles: mons (inc mgrs), mds, osds, rgws and iscsi gateways, metrics

+### Known Issues
+1. ceph-ansible currently (June 2019) doesn't deploy the grafana dashboards for a containerized ceph deployment.
+This results in the grafana container crash-looping.
+For more information, with the intended fix, follow this [issue](https://github.com/ceph/ceph-ansible/issues/4080)
+2. The launch of the ceph UI from the installer fails.
+An [issue](https://github.com/ceph/ceph-ansible/issues/4081) is open in ceph-ansible tracking this problem

 ## Curious, take a look...